Nalin-Gupta/ScrapeUrl/README.md

 > Deployed Website URL : https://backend-assign.herokuapp.com/

-> Scrape textContent(paragraphs) from other websites and display it on you website
+> Scrape textContent(paragraphs) from other websites and display it in your application

 This app uses Node.js/Express/MongoDB with passport-local for authentication and puppeteer for scraping data